 As a stage manager, we need to know how to best utilize all our available tools to effectively lead our companies.
 Facilitating communication is a key part of our job, so by acknowledging the challenges of email, and taking an extra moment to consider the above, we can avoid some of the dangers and miscommunications that can arise.

-We work in a people business, so as wonderful as email is remember you have other options… phone calls, face to face meetings, skype, google hangouts, etc… so when your third email isn’t getting a reply or you aren’t sure what is meant by someone’s email to you, feel free to dial ‘em up and have a conversation.
+We work in a people business, so as wonderful as email is remember you have other options… phone calls, face to face meetings, skype, google hangouts, etc… so when your third email isn’t getting a reply or you aren’t sure what is meant by someone’s email to you, dial ‘em up and have a conversation.

 For more reference on digital vs. live communications, check out this article.